Video of a Haitian gang leader threatening to kill hostages.

 According to security officials, the kidnappers are seeking a $17 million ransom for the release of the captives.

-On Saturday, a group of 17 missionaries from the United States and Canada, along with their children, were abducted in broad daylight while visiting an orphanage in the heart of an area in eastern Port-au-Prince that is completely under the gang’s control.
+On Saturday, a group of 17 American and Canadian missionaries and their children were abducted in broad daylight while visiting an orphanage in the heart of a gang-controlled district in eastern Port-au-Prince.

 The abducted missionaries belonged to the Ohio-based Christian Aid Ministries, which said the group consisted of 12 adults aged 18 to 48, as well as five children ages eight months, three, six, thirteen, and fifteen.